Better Me

 It’s called mommy thumb since women are often the primary caregivers for young children, so they’re more likely to be affected.
 But it can affect people of any gender or age.
 It often appears when your baby is about four to six weeks old.

-If you have mommy thumb, you’ll notice pain, swelling, and discomfort on the thumb side of your wrist and the base of your thumb.
+If you have mommy thumb, you’ll notice pain, swelling, and discomfort on the thumb side of your wrist and pain at the base of your thumb.
 Symptoms are worse when you lift, grip or twist your wrist.

 New parents are prone to mommy thumb because they are often lifting their baby for feeding, comforting or diaper changes.
 They overuse or injure their tendons, and that triggers inflammation, pain and swelling.